darktable-org/dtdocs/content/module-reference/utility-modules/print/print-settings.md

 snap to grid
 : Help setting the image areas by snapping them to the grid for proper alignment.

+borderless mode required
+: Indicates whether the printer borderless mode is to be activated.
+This item is activated when the user's margins are smaller than the printer hardware margins.
+Note that it is only an indicator as it does not activate the borderless mode automatically.

 ## image layout

 image width/height